populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 # Exercise in structured populations

-**Peter Frandsen and Casper-Emil Tingskov Pedersen**

-## Program
+Today we will

-  - Construction and interpretation of a Principal Component Analysis (PCA) plot using SNP data
+  - Construction and interpret a Principal Component Analysis (PCA) plot using SNP data
   - Running and interpreting ADMIXTURE analyse using SNP data

 ## Learning objectives